alburycatalina/Personal-Research-Website/README.md

 2. Install hugo : https://gohugo.io/getting-started/installing/.
 This can be done in a few ways, but an easy way is via homebrew if using a mac.

-  With homebrew: https://brew.sh/ (if work with python or ruby this may be familiar.
-Homebrew is a package manager)
+  With homebrew: https://brew.sh/.
+If you have experience working with python or ruby homebrew may be familiar.
+Homebrew is a package manager used to help out when installing software.

-  Install homebrew: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"` in terminal
+  Install homebrew by pasting `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"` in the terminal.

-  `brew install hugo`
+  Then, use:`brew install hugo`

   You will then be prompted to enter a few more commands to add HomeBrew to your PATH.
 This makes them available in your terminal.
-These are slighlty different per computer, so copy and paste the ones that you are prompted with.
+These are slighlty different per computer, so copy and paste the commands that you are prompted with.

 3. Install VS code: https://code.visualstudio.com/